seanreid1997/code-institute-p1/README.md

  ## Acknowledgements

  <ul>
  <li>I would like to thank my mentor Mo Shami for his patience and advice during this project.
-I had started the project on the wrong foot but he tried to help salvage what we could.</li>
+I had started the project on the wrong foot but he more than helped me salvage what we could in only a week.</li>
  <li>I would also like to thank the Stack Overflow community as well for their advice</li>
  <li>And lastly I would like to thank the Code Institute student care team for the continued support.</li>
  </ul>